ianByrne/HASS-ukho_tides/README.md

 First up, you will need an API key from the Admiralty Maritime Data Solutions developer portal.
 Follow [their guide](https://admiraltyapi.portal.azure-api.net/docs/startup) on how to do so and select one of the **UK Tidal API** products - the **Discovery** tier is free (the paid APIs are untested for this integration, but should in theory work fine).

-Note that the "Products" page does not show the Tidal Discovery API for some reason (although it does show other Discovery APIs).
-As a workaround, use the search function at the top right to find the string "discovery" and it should show up in the results list.
+Note that the "Products" section expands over several pages, with the "UK Tidal API - Discovery" option a bit harder to find on the second page.
+Alternatively you can also use the search function at the top right to find the string "discovery" and it should show up in the results list.

 ## Installation